Tamiflu: 7 things you should know

 - Tamiflu should be started within 48 hours of symptom onset.

 - Tamiflu is available as capsules or an oral powder.
-The powder can be used by people who cannot swallow capsules and must be mixed with water immediately prior to use.
+The powder can be used by people who cannot swallow capsules and must be mixed with water immediately before use.
 Always use a properly calibrated measure when giving a dose of Tamiflu.
-One dose of Tamiflu powder delivers 2 grams of sorbitol which may cause dyspepsia and diarrhea in people with hereditary fructose intolerance.

 - If Tamiflu powder is not available, Tamiflu capsules may be opened and the contents mixed with sweetened liquids (regular or sugar-free) such as chocolate or corn syrup, caramel topping, or light brown sugar dissolved in water.
 A pharmacist is also able to prepare a suspension of Tamiflu.

 - Stop taking Tamiflu and see your doctor urgently if you develop any signs of an allergic reaction to Tamiflu (such as facial swelling or a skin rash), or if the person taking Tamiflu develops any worrying or bizarre behaviors, or appears confused or delirious.

 - Tamiflu only treats viruses, it will not treat bacterial infections.
 Do not use Tamiflu to treat any other infection, or give it to others to take.

 - If you have hereditary fructose intolerance, be aware that the oral suspension contains 2 grams of sorbitol which may give you dyspepsia or diarrhea.

 - You should not forgo your annual influenza vaccination just because Tamiflu is available.
 Continue to get a flu shot every year, based on your doctor's advice.